jomiduto/jomiduto/README.md

 </p>
 <br>

 Welcome to my Github profile.
-I am a Web Developer :man_technologist:, I specialize in Backend Languages, but I have knowledge in Frontend and UX.
+I am a Web Developer :man_technologist:, I specialize in Backend and I have knowledge in Frontend and UX.
 I have collaborated in the development of multiple applications, from the gathering of requirements to their transition to production.
 I want to strengthen my knowledge in web development and become an excellent data scientist. :1st_place_medal:
+<br><br>

 - 🔭 I’m currently working on Santillana Editorial Group
 - 🌱 I’m currently learning to become a better developer and data scientist